Reopen a closed Cloud Billing account

 Restart services that were shut down

-- If your Cloud Billing account was closed, all associated billable services in all projects that use that Cloud Billing account were stopped.
+- If your Cloud Billing account was closed, all billable services in all projects that use that Cloud Billing account were stopped.
+While in this state, some resources might be deleted and might not be fully recoverable.
+After you reopen your billing account, you might need to manually restart some services.

-In either case, you have to manually restart any services you want to restore.
+You might need to manually restart some services in your projects.
 For Google Cloud, this includes Compute Engine virtual machine (VM) instances, ephemeral IP addresses, and solid-state persistent disks (SSD).
 Almost all instances can be stopped and restarted, except for virtual machine instances with local SSDs, which cannot be restarted.

 To restore your Google Cloud services, you must restart your instances on Google Cloud as follows: